facebook/react-native/website/react-docgen/README.md

 # react-docgen

-`react-docgen` extracts information from React components with which you can generate documentation for those components.
+`react-docgen` is a CLI and toolbox to help extracting information from React components, and generate documentation from it.

-It uses [recast][] to parse the provided files into an AST, looks for React component definitions, and inspects the `propTypes` and `getDefaultProps` declarations.
-The output is a JSON blob with the extracted information.
+It uses [recast][] to parse the source into an AST and provides methods to process this AST to extract the desired information.
+The output / return value is a JSON blob / JavaScript object.

-Note that component definitions must follow certain guidelines in order to be analyzable by this tool.
-We will work towards less strict guidelines, but there is a limit to what is statically analyzable.
+It provides a default implementation for React components defined via `React.createClass`.
+These component definitions must follow certain guidelines in order to be analyzable (see below for more info)

 ## Install